Pullusb/storytools-docs/docs/tutorial/setup-project.md

 ### Setup scenes

-First, it will need at least one extra scene for the sequence part.
+First, we will need at least one extra scene for the sequence part.

-Create a new scene and name it `EDIT`
+Create a new scene and name it `EDIT`, then use the scene selector to reset current window to use `Scene` again (we will use the `EDIT` scene in as dedicated workspace in the next step)

 ![add new scens](../images/setup/seq_create_scenes.png)

 > You can also create new scenes named with `TEMPLATE_SHOT_` prefix.
-New scene can be created directly in sequencer using this template.
+After setup, new scenes can be created directly in sequencer using those templates.

 ### Dual window setup